aksshah/Redux_Basics/README.md

-A simple program which shows the basic of Redux library in a nutshell!
+A simple program which shows the very basics of Redux, in a nutshell!

 Expected Output:
 {counter: 1}